Education in Albania: Pre-communist period

 Even after Albania became independent, schools were few in numbers.
 The unsettled political conditions caused by the Balkan Wars and by World War I hindered the development of a unified education system.
 When World War I broke out (1914), Albanian education in Albania was scarce.
 Apart from the Ottoman educational institutions, the local schools were mostly Greek- and a few Aromanian- speaking:

 The foreign occupying powers, however, opened some schools in their respective areas of control, each power offering instruction in its own language.
 A few of these schools, especially the Italian and French ones, continued to function after World War I and played a significant role in introducing Western educational methods and principles.
 Particularly important was the National Lycée of Korçë, in which the language of instruction was French.

 Soon after the establishment of a national government in 1920, which included a ministry of education, the foundation was laid for a national education system.
 Elementary schools were opened in the cities and some of the larger towns, and the Italian and French schools that had opened during World War I were strengthened.
 In the meantime, two important American schools were founded: the American Vocational School in Tirana, established by the American Junior Red Cross in 1921, and the American Agricultural School in Kavajë, sponsored by the Near East Foundation.
 Several future communist party and government luminaries were educated in the foreign schools: Enver Hoxha graduated from the National Lycée in 1930, and Mehmet Shehu, who would become prime minister, completed studies at the American Vocational School in 1932.

 In the 1920s, the period when the foundations of the modern Albanian state were laid, considerable progress was made toward development of a genuinely Albanian education system.
+In 1922, with the request of the intellectuals of Shkodra, the first secular, state gymnasium was established, known as "The State Gymnasium" (Albanian: Gjimnazi i Shtetit), recently known as "28 Nëntori" Gymnasium.
 In 1933 the Royal Constitution was amended to make the education of citizens an exclusive right of the state.
 All foreign-language schools, except the American Agricultural School, were either closed or nationalised.
 This move was intended to stop the rapid spread of schools sponsored directly by the Italian government, especially among Roman Catholics in the north.